ml5js/ml5-website-v02-docsify/docs/README.md

 Welcome to the ml5.js documentation.
 Here you'll find everything you need to get up and started with ml5.

 Here, we introduces two ways to get started:
+### Try Ml5.js Online {docsify-ignore}
-1. If you would like to get a taste of ml5.js in minutes, the easiest way is using the [p5.js editor](https://editor.p5js.org/), you can open the web editor and follow the steps [here](/?id=try-ml5js-online).
+If you would like to get a taste of ml5.js in minutes, the easiest way is using the [p5.js editor](https://editor.p5js.org/), you can open the web editor and follow the steps [here](/?id=try-ml5js-online).

-💡 If you are not familiar with p5.js, check out the [p5.js Get Started page](https://p5js.org/get-started/) to know more!
+*💡 If you are not familiar with p5.js, check out the [p5.js Get Started page](https://p5js.org/get-started/) to know more!*

+### Try Ml5.js Locally {docsify-ignore}
-2. If you would like to start a project from scratch and develop it locally, have something set up as follows.
+If you would like to start a project from scratch and develop it locally, have something set up as follows.

 > + 📝 A text editor (e.g. [Atom](https://atom.io/), [VSCode](https://code.visualstudio.com/), [Sublimetext](https://www.sublimetext.com/))
 > + 💻 Your web browser: Chrome & Firefox preferred